-Despite the slow development on the Gili islands, there still are an abundance of surf accommodations to choose from.
-Roll your eyes over our list below for the best recommendations near the surf break at Gili Air.
+Despite the slow development on the Gili islands, there is still an abundance of accommodations to choose from.
+Roll your eyes over our list below for recommendations near the surf break on Gili Air.

 Anywhere you choose to stay in Air Gili is bound to be gorgeous due to the surrounding natural beauty.
 7SEAS Cottages are no different.
 Right off the beach from the local break at Gili Air, you’ll be able to watch the line-up from the resident bar/restaurant.
 Cottages at 7SEAS are clean, comfortable, and surprisingly modern for the remoteness of the island.
 You can enjoy shaded seating areas bound together with thatch and bamboo for afternoon cocktails after a full day of surfing.
 Just steps from the sea, it’s easy to hop on a boat to local surf, dive, fishing, or snorkel spots in the vicinity.
 Great for travellers who are looking to stay comfortable without breaking the bank.